熊野の山脈の絶景

 Kitchen compost Kitchen scraps are returned to the earth as compost.

 Additive-free soaps & shampoos The shampoos, soaps, and condiments we provide for guests are all additive-free.
+We try to use organic food.

 Rooms & Facilities